 Unmanaged and ongoing anger creates problems for you and others around you and can significantly impact your health, your relationships and your life.
 Anger can also get in the way of dealing with problems effectively and can, in fact, make the problem worse.

 Our team of Sunshine Coast Psychologists are trained in providing psychological support if you feel your anger is out of control.
 Your psychologist works with you to assess if your anger is a problem and helps you identify the triggers and early warning signs of your anger.
 You will learn how to express your anger in other ways that enable you to live a healthy and happy life.

 There are a number of different techniques that can be used with children to deal with mental health conditions and other psychological and behavioural issues.
 These tend to be used to help children to develop emotional regulation, resilience, confidence, relaxation and relationship skills.
+Currently only offered online.

 Depression, also known as major depressive disorder or clinical depression, is one of the most common mental health disorders in Australia.
 Fortunately, with the right support, depression is a highly treatable condition.